ItsLJcool/codename-website/wiki/v1/modding/index.md

 </details>

 Don't be scared by the amount of folders, usually you only mess with the `./songs/`, `./data/`, and `./images/` folders most of the time.

-It's good to have a reference of what you can do at least, so this will be updated from time to time with new updates (hopefully 😭).
+<br>It's good to have a reference of what you can do at least, so this will be updated from time to time with new updates (hopefully 😭).

+## Sections
+These areas will split up into their own sub-pages, and they will explain to you what each folder is for, what files you can add, and how to effectively use them.
+- <a href="./config.md">Configuration</a>